ISO IEC 17799 2000*

 Make sure that you have special controls that regulate the access

-that your trading partners or joint ventures can have to your organization’s information systems and databases.
+that your trading partners or joint ventures can have to your

 4.2.1.3 CONTROL ON‑SITE CONTRACTOR INFORMATION ACCESS